future-proof-tn/randev-guide/docs/user-guide/index.md

 Our application provides the exact store location that the business owner fills in when creating his store.

-To check where the store is you need to open the application and click on the store to check its details.
+To check where the store is you need to

+ -Open the Randev application
+ -Click on the dropdown menu icon
+ -Click on map

 <p align="center"><img src=./img/Location.png><p>

 ### Refining the search criteria